barrettotte/IBMi-Book/docs/preface/access.md

-# IBMi Access and Software
+# IBM i Access and Software

-This book relies on having access to an IBMi running V7R3+.
+This book relies on having access to IBM i V7R3+.
-At my current workplace I was lucky enough to be given access to the IBMi.
+At my current workplace I was lucky enough to be given access to IBM i.
 Otherwise, this book would have never been made.
-Unfortunately, I believe it is getting harder to find sites to get IBMi access.
+Unfortunately, I believe it is getting harder to find sites to get IBM i access.

 ## Timeshares
-Timeshares will allow you to connect remotely to a public IBMi system.
+Timeshares will allow you to connect remotely to a public IBM i session.
 * http://www.pub400.com/
 * http://www.rikascom.net/
 * http://www.timeshare400.com/